Language Translation

 How is HPAI spread?

-Once introduced, HPAI can spread quickly through manure, equipment, vehicles, egg flats, crates, people’s clothing and shoes, water, and, potentially, feed.
-Research continues to determine if there are other vectors.
-AIV can remain viable for long periods of time in water and at moderate temperatures.
-The virus can survive indefinitely in frozen conditions.
+Once introduced, HPAI can spread quickly from direct bird-to-bird or bird-to-mammal contact.
+It can also be spread indirectly through manure, equipment, vehicles, egg flats, crates, clothing and shoes, water, and, potentially, feed.
+Research continues to determine if there are other ways it can spread indirectly.
+HPAI can survive for long periods of time in water and at moderate temperatures, and the virus can survive indefinitely in frozen conditions.

-How can you prevent the spread of AIV?
+How can you prevent the spread of HPAI?

 Practice proper hygiene and good biosecurity.
-If you keep birdfeeders and birdbaths on your property, clean them regularly with hot water and a 10% bleach solution, rinse thoroughly, and then allow birdfeeders to completely dry before refilling.
+If you keep birdfeeders and birdbaths on your property, clean them regularly with a 10% bleach and hot water solution, rinse thoroughly, and then allow them to completely dry before refilling.
 Clean up birdseed that has fallen below birdfeeders.
 Do not feed wild birds, especially waterfowl, near domestic flocks.
-If you come in contact with any bird that appears unhealthy, wash your hands with soap and water, and change clothing and shoes before coming in contact with a domestic flock or captive birds.
+If you come in contact with any bird that appears unhealthy, wash your hands with soap and water and change clothing and shoes before coming in contact with a domestic flock or captive birds.
 Read more about biosecurity for domestic birds.

 Report sick birds or unusual bird deaths to state/federal officials through the following: